nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:
 * `add exam every day p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts at the current time everyday with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 pending task named "exam" that starts at the current time everyday with description "SR1" and tag "CS2010" to the task list.

 * `add exam at 1300 every day p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts at 1300 everyday with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 pending task named "exam" that starts at 1300 everyday with description "SR1" and tag "CS2010" to the task list.

 * `add exam by 1500 every day p/1 d/SR1 t/CS2010`<br>
    Add a priority 1 pending task named "exam" that starts at the current time and end by 1500 everyday with description "SR1" and tag
-   "CS2010" into task list.
+   "CS2010" to the task list.

 * `add exam from 1300 to 1500 every day p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts from 1300 to 1500 everyday with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 pending task named "exam" that starts from 1300 to 1500 everyday with description "SR1" and tag "CS2010" to the task list.

 * `add exam every Tue p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts at the current time every Tuesday with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 pending task named "exam" that starts at the current time every Tuesday with description "SR1" and tag "CS2010" to the task list.

 * `add exam at 1300 every Tue p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts at 1300 every Tuesday with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 pending task named "exam" that starts at 1300 every Tuesday with description "SR1" and tag "CS2010" to the task list.
 * `add exam by 1500 every Tue p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts at the current time and end by 1500 every Tuesday with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 pending task named "exam" that starts at the current time and end by 1500 every Tuesday with description "SR1" and tag "CS2010" to the task list.

 * `add exam from 1300 to 1500 every Tue p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts from 1300 to 1500 every Tuesday with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 pending task named "exam" that starts from 1300 to 1500 every Tuesday with description "SR1" and tag "CS2010" to the task list.

 * `add exam on 10-22-2017 every month p/1 d/SR1 t/CS2010`<br>
    Add a priority 1 pending task named "exam" that starts on the 22nd of every month, current time, with description "SR1" and tag
-   "CS2010" into task list.
+   "CS2010" to the task list.

 * `add exam on 10-22-2017 1300 every month p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts on 22nd of every month 1300 with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 pending task named "exam" that starts on 22nd of every month 1300 with description "SR1" and tag "CS2010" to the task list.

 * `add exam from 10-22-2017 to 10-22-2017 every month p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts from the 22nd of every month, current time, to 22nd of every month 2359 with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 pending task named "exam" that starts from the 22nd of every month, current time, to 22nd of every month 2359 with description "SR1" and tag "CS2010" to the task list.

 * `add exam from 10-22-2017 1300 to 10-22-2017 1500 every month p/1 d/SR1 t/CS2010`<br>
    Add a priority 1 pending task named "exam" that starts from the 22nd of every month 1300 to 22nd of every month 1500 with description
-   "SR1" and tag "CS2010" into task list.
+   "SR1" and tag "CS2010" to the task list.

 * `add exam on 10-22-2017 every year p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts on the 22nd October of every year, current time,  with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 pending task named "exam" that starts on the 22nd October of every year, current time,  with description "SR1" and tag "CS2010" to the task list.

 * `add exam on 10-22-2017 1300 every year p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts on the 22nd October of every year 1300 with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 pending task named "exam" that starts on the 22nd October of every year 1300 with description "SR1" and tag "CS2010" to the task list.

 * `add exam from 10-22-2017 to 10-22-2017 every year p/1 d/SR1 t/CS2010`<br>
    Add a priority 1 pending task named "exam" that starts on the 22nd October of every year, current time, to 22nd October of every year
-   2359 with description "SR1" and tag "CS2010" into task list.
+   2359 with description "SR1" and tag "CS2010" to the task list.

 * `add exam from 10-22-2017 1300 to 10-22-2017 1500 every year p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts on the 22nd October of every year 1300 to 22nd October of every year 1500 with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 pending task named "exam" that starts on the 22nd October of every year 1300 to 22nd October of every year 1500 with description "SR1" and tag "CS2010" to the task list.

 ### Editing a task

-Edit a task in iManager by index or name<br>
+Edit a task in task list by index or name<br>

 Format: `Edit INDEX|NAME [at|on|by|from START_DATETIME to END_DATETIME] [every DAY|WEEK|MONTH|YEAR] [p/PRIORITY] [d/DESCRIPTION][t/TAG...]`<br>
 > * Name, description and tag are case insensitive.